Deuteronomy 6–8; 15; 18; 29–30; 34

 Moses proclaims, The Lord our God is one Lord, and, Thou shalt love the Lord thy God—The children of Israel are commanded to teach their children—Moses exhorts them to keep the commandments, testimonies, and statutes of the Lord that they may prosper.

-I can love the Lord with all my heart.
+I can love God with all my heart.

 Deuteronomy 6:5